8 Things to Remember When Traveling to Greece

 2. Being flexible and coming up with interesting ways to use different things

 A nice dress can be worn with high heels during the night in the club or with casual shoes during the day.
 A pair of jeans can be turned into excellent clubbing attire with the help of a tank top and high heels, yet during the day adding the walking shoes makes the outfit excellent for spending hours checking out the city.
 A cute scarf can easily be used as an accessory to hold the long hair.
-The cell can easily double as camera (especially if you’ve got a high-end one) and laptop (if you have wi-fi on it).

 3. Photos are worth a thousand words and are more important than souvenirs

 I do admit I’m not afraid to pick up souvenirs but that’s definitely not my goal when I travel.
-Yes, the remind me of the places I’ve visited.
+Yes, they remind me of the places I’ve visited.
 But the photos are worth much more.
-So my goal is to always bring as many memory cards as I’ve got (and often times end up buying some new ones while away).
-And I always take notes.
-As a travel writer, this is inevitably part of the “professional faults” but, looking back, I’ve always done it.

-4. Finding good food
+4. Finding good food is easy

-foodIt’s simple to spot a place with good food.
+It’s simple to spot a place with good food.
 You won’t find it in guidebooks (printed or on line) and is usually so well hidden that you wonder if it’s a good idea to go down that alley.
 It’s filled with locals and the menu is never in English.
 And the food is cheaper than anywhere else.
 Don’t be afraid to experiment and try the local dishes, even if they do look slightly weird to you.

->>read more about Food & Drink in Greece
+>>Read more about Food & Drink in Greece

 5. The sign language traveler’s way